 You would think.
-Apparently Crystal isn't as courteous or thoughtful as most people.
+Apparently Cindy isn't as courteous or thoughtful as most people.
 I believe she is still giving out her old cell number to people.
-I say that because I recently received a voice mail that asked Crystal to finish filling out her new patient info and I also received a voice mail from someone thanking Crystal for the "great time last night."
+I say that because I recently received a voice mail that asked Cindy to finish filling out her new patient info and I also received a voice mail from someone thanking Cindy for the "great time last night."
 What a treat to hear that at 3am!

-So, I decided to write a letter to Crystal, the less than honest pre-owner of my cell phone number.
+So, I decided to write a letter to Cindy, the less than honest pre-owner of my cell phone number.

-Dear Woman who had my cell number before me (aka, "Crystal"),
+Dear Woman who had my cell number before me (aka, "Cindy"),